 Wedding photography at Goodwood House

 Goodwood House, a grand stately home with an unusual design, atop the Sussex Downs.
-Home to the Duke of Richmond dynasty, since this line of the title descended from the one of the mistresses of Charles II.
+Home to the Duke of Richmond dynasty, since this line of the title, descended from one of the mistresses of Charles II.
 His portrait hangs in the front hall.
-This first Duke could have been King of England, but for a legal necessity.
+This first Duke could have been King of England, but for legal necessity.
 Probably a queue, given that king’s reputation…

 The location for Paula and Przemyslaw’s wedding.
 A Mexican/Polish wedding in one of England’s grandest houses.
 On a cloudy, but very sultry summer’s day, in Sussex.

 Guests came from around the world, for the humanist ceremony in the house.
 The legal bit may have happened some time ago, but this was The Wedding Day.

 A day that begins down the driveway from the house, at The Goodwood Hotel, on the estate.
 Here, Paula was getting ready with her bridesmaids.
 Meanwhile, a minibus was shuttling guests up to Goodwood House.
 With a butler in attendance, it was a full Monty of a British wedding – even a Spitfire arced across the sky above the drinks reception, after the ceremony.